 Motion-activated light AND switches

-A goal of this, purposefully basic, blueprint is to for users who love the default “Motion-activated light” blueprint, but want to use switches too.
+A goal of this, purposefully basic, blueprint is to give an option for users who like the default “Motion-activated light” blueprint, but want to use switches too.
 I have elected to switch to an Entity selector instead of the Target selector used in the original (see note below for explanation).

 Feel free to post any issues you discover, I will happily attempt to correct them.
 However, please do not post requests to add features… as stated, one of the primary goals of this blueprint is to keep simple and on par with the original.